-No – he would recommend it with some ice.
 The tropical monsoon climate of Vietnam has been the reason for the locals, almost without exception, are taking their coffee with ice, lots of ice if in Ho Chi Minh City.
 After the coffee shops brewing their coffee, it’s cooled to room temperature, and when you do want it hot, they use a little saucepan to heat a portion to a simmer.

 On the subject of ice, many of his travelers expressed their concerns about consuming ice in Vietnam, afraid it may make them sick.
 He always says it’s OK to use the ice, it’s safe.
 Because even street food eateries are ordering packaged ice manufactured from factory rather than bothering with the process of boiling water and freezing it themselves.
 From time to time, ice may be handled in a dubious manner, but in general, when you want a cold drink on the street, ice it must be.

 Even when drinking beer on streets in Vietnam, ice is required.
 A very recent research of why Vietnamese put ice on beer showed that, about 79 percent of Vietnamese put ice cubes in their beer glasses on most occasions, while just 5 percent said they never do it.
 Though this may go against the grain for many beer lovers, the practice has the added benefit of providing hydration to an alcoholic drink that typically dehydrates.